EFL Charter

 Match Related Rules and Disciplinary

-• Red Cards – A player receiving a red card will be banned for 1 match.
+• Red Cards – A player receiving a red card will be banned for 1 match (this includes 2 yellow cards).
 Managers must honour this.
 Players shown a red card for serious foul play or misconduct (including fighting, racial abuse or other such antisocial behaviour) will be banned for 3 matches.
 In the event of extreme behaviour the Chairman can be approached to establish a disciplinary committee of 4 neutral managers plus the chairman themselves to decide if a player should receive a longer ban i.e. full season or life time ban.
 Impacted teams and the player involved can state their case in this disciplinary process which will be finalised by the Chairman if the event occurs.